What did Constantine's law require?

 patterned.
 It was one of the important steps in bringing about and establishing the change of the Sabbath.

-What is inseparable from the experience of justification by faith?
+What is the beginning of wisdom?

 Questions & Answers are from the book Bible Readings for the Home Circle